 How notice works in the Netherlands

 Most legal employment contracts in the Netherlands will detail the notice procedure for both employer and employee.
 Although your notice procedure may differ based on company policy or CAO requirements, the legally-mandated minimum to provide notice is one month.
 In other words, if your employer intends to dismiss you, they will need to let you know at least one month before the end of your contract.
-The same amount of notice is required from you if you intend to leave your job.
+You must provide the same amount of notice if you intend to leave your job.

 If you have a contract without an end date (permanent contract), you may be entitled to an even longer notice period.
 The duration of notice will differ if you work in an industry governed by a CAO.
 Otherwise, the notice period for permanent contracts scales as follows: